slippy-cup/skillTreeUnity/README.md

 The design workflow focuses on creating and configuring skill tree skills without requiring extensive coding.
 This section covers how to instantiate nodes, modify their values, and customize their presentation.

 ### Instantiating New Skills
-To add a new node to the skill tree:
+To add a new skill to the skill tree:
 1. Drag the skill prefab from the **prefab** folder and place within thhe skill tree.
 2. Double click the skill to open it's **inspector**, then assign it's parent and children by dragging other skills into their respective areas.
+3. Then they are able to alter other properties of each individual skills.

 This process ensures that the new skill is properly integrated into the skill tree structure.